pimpraat/ae_flow/blogpost.md

  -->
 Our results show performance similar to that of Zhao et al. on the chest-XRAY dataset when using the ResNet type subnet for the normalizing flow submodule.
 The utilization of the alternate subnet, which comprises two convolutional layers and a ReLU activation function, resulted in a notable decrease in performance.
 This was evidenced by the F1-score, which ended up being 20% lower.

 ## Contributions
-* Jan Athmer - Project implementation
+* Jan Athmer - Project implementation, debugging

-* Pim Praat - Project implementation
+* Pim Praat - Project implementation, debugging

-* Andre de Brandt - Writing report/blogpost, debugging
+* Andre de Brandt - Writing notebook/blogpost, debugging

-* Farrukh Baratov - Writing report/blogpost, debugging
+* Farrukh Baratov - Writing notebook/blogpost, debugging

-* Thijs Wijnheijmer - Writing report/blogpost, debugging
+* Thijs Wijnheijmer - Writing notebook/blogpost, debugging

 ## Bibliography